-Every year in Tyrol some 180,000 horses, sheep, steers and goats spend their summer on more than 2,600 lush alpine pastures.
+Every year in Tyrol some 180,000 horses, sheep, steers and goats spend their summer on more than 2,600 lush alpine pastures

-On this occasion cows are lushly decorated with flowers and garlands as well as bells.
-It’s like a fashion show for our four-legged friends and of course every cow would like to be the most beautiful.
-In the meantime in the valley the farmers prepare traditional delicacies.
+Towards the end of summer, of course also the cattle would like to return into their stables.
+On this occasion cows are lushly decorated with flowers and garlands as well as bells (in the picture the cattle drive in the Alpbachtal valley).
+In the valley the farmers prepare traditional delicacies.
 Of course there is also music and entertainment and everyone celebrates and waits for the cattle returning from the alpine pastures.
 Often this is also the day when the sheep are clipped.